chipmuenk/pyfixp/README.md

     for i in np.arange(12)/10:               # i = 0, 0.1, 0.2, ...
         print("q<{0:>3.2f}> = {1:>5.3f}".format(i, Q.fixp(i))) # quantize i

+The options are shown by entering `fx.Fixed?` in the notebook.

-More examples can be found in the doc folder containing a Jupyter notebook.
+More examples can be found in the `doc` subdirectory containing a.o. the Jupyter notebooks

-The options can be seen by entering `fx.Fixed?` in the notebook.
+- [intro_pyfixp.ipynb: ](doc/intro_pyfixp.ipynb) An introduction to using pyfixp for quantizing and saturating signals
+- [fixpoint_filters.ipynb: ](doc/fixpoint_filters.ipynb) An introduction to fixpoint filters and how to implement them with pyfixp